Imad Mughniyeh

 Mughniyeh was known by his nom de guerre Al-Hajj Radwan.
-Mughniyeh was included in the European Union's list of wanted terrorists and had a US$5 million bounty on the FBI Most Wanted Terrorists list.
-To many in his home country, Lebanon and the Middle East, he’s seen to be a national symbol and hero.
+He was included in the European Union's list of wanted terrorists and had a US$5 million bounty on the FBI Most Wanted Terrorists list.
+To many in his home country, Lebanon and the Middle East, he is a national symbol and hero.

-As part of a joint CIA – Mossad operation, Mughniyeh was killed on the night of 12 February 2008 by a car bomb that was detonated as he passed by on foot, in the Kafr Sousa neighbourhood of Damascus, Syria.
+As part of a joint CIA–Mossad operation, Mughniyeh was assassinated on the night of 12 February 2008 by a car bomb that was detonated as he passed by on foot, in the Kafr Sousa neighbourhood of Damascus, Syria.